 The constant themes of Southwell’s poetry are the absolute beauty and truth revealed in Christ and his mother and a correspondingly absolute necessity that humanity respond to revelation with contrition, repentance, and love.
 The circumstances of his mission in England, where state power required Catholics to deny their religion, invested his themes with extraordinary pathos and drama.
 Saint Peter’s Complaint is about contrition and repentance, as Nancy Pollard Brown argues, but it is also about apostasy and betrayal.
 The bestknown poem, “The Burning Babe,” presents, as the prelude to Christmas, a vision of absolute love constant in rejection.

-According to the Clarendon Press edition, fifty-seven short poems survive.
-The most impressive of them to twentieth-century taste is probably "A Vale of Tears," a paysage moralisé of the "troubled mind" based on the experience of traveling through the Alps.
-The Christmas hymns, "New Heaven, New War" and "New Prince, New Pomp," using a simple, ballad style for lofty, complex subject matter, have also been popular in this century.
-The gnomic poems such as "Times Go by Turns" or "Loss in Delays" are the least sympathetic to modern taste, but they were greatly admired by Southwell's first readers.
-The one long poem, Saint Peter's Complaint, is a complex study of a mind in the process of acknowledging that for almost no reason it has betrayed the person it loves most.
-The style, like that of Shakespeare's Rape of Lucrece (1594)—which it seems to have influenced—is elaborately, even extravagantly conceitist; but the conceits are functional rather than ornamental.
-They serve to locate the speaker's mind in a universe of reference and sympathetic relationship.
+According to the Clarendon Press edition, 57 short poems survive.
+The most impressive of them to 20th-century taste is probably “A Vale of Tears,” a paysage moralisé of the “troubled mind” based on the experience of traveling through the Alps.
+The Christmas hymns, “New Heaven, New War” and “New Prince, New Pomp,” using a simple, ballad style for lofty, complex subject matter, have also been popular since 1900.
+The gnomic poems such as “Times Go by Turns” or “Loss in Delays” are the least sympathetic to modern taste, but they were greatly admired by Southwell’s first readers.
+The one long poem, Saint Peter’s Complaint, is a complex study of a mind in the process of acknowledging that for almost no reason it has betrayed the person it loves most.
+The style, like that of Shakespeare’s Rape of Lucrece (1594)—which it seems to have influenced—is elaborately, even extravagantly conceitist; but the conceits are functional rather than ornamental.
+They serve to locate the speaker’s mind in a universe of reference and sympathetic relationship.

-By 1636 nine editions of Mary Magdalen's Funeral Tears and fourteen editions of Southwell's poetry had been published in England.
-The cessation of the stream of editions after 1636 has been attributed to increasing Puritan sentiment; but since Shakespeare's narrative poems ceased publication at the same time, the change in taste signaled by the appearance of John Milton's Poems in 1645 is a more likely explanation.
+By 1636 nine editions of Mary Magdalen’s Funeral Tears and 14 editions of Southwell’s poetry had been published in England.
+The cessation of the stream of editions after 1636 has been attributed to increasing Puritan sentiment; but since Shakespeare’s narrative poems ceased publication at the same time, the change in taste signaled by the appearance of John Milton’s Poems in 1645 is a more likely explanation.
 In modern times interest in Southwell has been almost wholly confined to his coreligionists, who naturally value his life more than his writings.
-In 1954 Martz's Poetry of Meditation placed Southwell in the mainstream of a meditative tradition in English poetry of the late sixteenth and seventeenth centuries and suggested that he was an important influence on George Herbert.
-The mainstream then fought back in reviews and articles, culminating in Barbara Kiefer Lewalski's Protestant Poetics (1979), which wrote Southwell out of the poetic tradition entirely.
-Lewis's assessment is more just, if patronizing: "Southwell's work is too small and too little varied for greatness: but it is very choice, very winning, and highly original."
+In 1954 Martz’s Poetry of Meditation placed Southwell in the mainstream of a meditative tradition in English poetry of the late 16th and 17th centuries and suggested that he was an important influence on George Herbert.
+The mainstream then fought back in reviews and articles, culminating in Barbara Kiefer Lewalski’s Protestant Poetics (1979), which wrote Southwell out of the poetic tradition entirely.
+Lewis’s assessment is more just, if patronizing: “Southwell’s work is too small and too little varied for greatness: but it is very choice, very winning, and highly original.”